Building a Self-Hosted Nextcloud: Detailed Setup

 \q

-On Proxmox Host:
+On the Proxmox host:

 zfs create -o mountpoint=/mnt/r430pool/nextcloud r430pool/nextcloud